lukechanning/chowder-bucket/_posts/2015-10-01-about-router-chowder.md

 <div class="small-7 columns" markdown='1'>

-We are a two person agency, and we make _awesome_ stuff for the Web.
+We are a three person agency, and we make _awesome_ stuff for the Web.
 Whether it's [WordPress tools](/tag/tools/) or web apps, we to love code.
-We also write about web development, music and [Boulder](https://bouldercolorado.gov/).
+We also write about web development, music and [hypotheticals](/hypotheticals).
 Add in the fact that we can (kinda) dance, and we're a triple threat!
 You _know_ our moms are proud.

 </div>